-Dr. Salcedo earned her PhD in Organismic and Evolutionary Biology at Harvard University with advisor Dr. Lakshminarayanan Mahadevan, focusing on insect wings, specifically in the North American Grasshopper.
+Dr. Salcedo earned her PhD in Organismic and Evolutionary Biology at Harvard University with co-advisors Dr. Lakshminarayanan Mahadevan (Harvard) and Dr. Stacey Combes (UC Davis), focusing on insect wings, specifically in the North American Grasshopper.
 She designed research projects, and reared insects, continuing work at the Concord Field Station, going back and forth between the Harvard main campus.
 She was awarded an NSF Graduate Research Fellowship.
 She looked at insect circulation and the fluid dynamics of hemolymph in insect wings, a crucial factor in allowing full functionality of insect wings.
 She assisted in teaching several undergraduate courses and was recognized as an outstanding teaching assistant.
 During graduate school, Dr. Salcedo trained high school students in insect biomechanics, and would regularly take insects into local classrooms to talk about flight and what it means to be a scientist.

 For two summers at Harvard Summer Precollege, Dr. Salcedo developed an interactive and hands-on course taught high-school students from all over the world.
 The course, titled Comparative Biomechanics and Physiology: Designing Insect-Inspired Gliders, blended field biology and mechanical engineering.
 The class was equal parts entomology (viewing museum collections) and engineering (wind tunnel testing, material testing).
 Dr. Salcedo is passionate about science training and encouraging students to ask questions.